 Remote password security

 The system is configured to allow authorized person with a password.
 A password changing provision is also provided along with it.
 The password entering feature is providing through remote access.
 Remote access is provided with the use of an android application that can run on any android device.
 The app provides an interactive GUI for this system.
 The system is operated using a microcontroller.
 An EEPROM is used to store the user password.
-The password entered through the android device is received through Bluetooth receiver and then passed on to microcontroller which then processes it and then checks its validity by comparing against user stored password.
-Our system uses a door that would be unlocked on entering the right password.

 More details about this are available at: Android controlled Remote Password Security

 The main component in the circuit is a microcontroller.
 A 4×3 keypad is used to enter the password.
 The password which is entered is compared with the predefined password.
 If entered password is correct then the corresponding electrical line is turned ON or OFF.
 In this project a separate password is provided to each electrical line.
 Activation and deactivation of the line (circuit breaker) is indicated by the load.
-Lamps are connected through the relays.
-A 16*2 LCD is used to display the information.

 More details about this is available at: Android circuit breaker